 - Fruit ripening (as an illustrative example of a positive feedback loop).

 Finally, it’s important not to lose the forest for the trees.
 Always remember to channel Dobzhansky, and teach what’s happening from an evolutionary perspective.
 Signal transduction is an adaptation.
 These signaling systems allow the cell to stand on a hair trigger alert, instantly changing state in response to a signal, and then, just as quickly, turning that response off.
-It’s all about amplification of a signal in the service of survival.
+It’s all about the amplification of a signal in the service of survival.